7:00AM to 5:00PM

 Your body corporate should regularly inspect the plumbing infrastructure to identify potential issues or areas that require maintenance.
 This proactive approach helps prevent major plumbing problems and ensures the early detection of any issues.

-When plumbing issues occur within common property, such as leaks, blocked drains, or malfunctioning fixtures, the body corporate is responsible for arranging and coordinating necessary repairs.
+When plumbing issues occur within the common property, such as leaks, blocked drains, or malfunctioning fixtures, the body corporate is responsible for arranging and coordinating necessary repairs.
 They will engage qualified plumbers to address these issues promptly.

 The strata manager is also responsible for maintaining and repairing common pipes, drains, and other plumbing systems that serve multiple units.
 This includes ensuring proper water pressure, addressing pipe leaks, and maintaining the functionality of shared amenities like communal bathrooms and laundry facilities.